+Whilst The Grove School is a two to 16, 18 or rarely 19 years provision there may only be one or two children within Early Years at any one time therefore we do not have a distinct Early Years class.
 Children starting with us in their early years join the class that will most appropriately meet their needs which may be either Elm or Willow.
 Early Years learning aims are similar to those prioritised within our whole school curriculum, it is organised within seven key areas of learning which we personalise to meet each child's individual needs.
+We use a Vygotskian approach to Early Years education to progress child development which is supported by the 'Key to Learning' materials to support our sensory based and structured play curriculum.
 The Early Years seven areas of learning are:-

-- · Personal, Social and Emotional Development
+• Personal, Social and Emotional Development

-- · Communication and Language
+Communication and Language

 - Literacy

 - Mathematics

 - Understanding of the World

 - Physical Development

-- · Expressive Arts and Design
+- Expressive Arts and Design